raymondvantonder/kafka-dotnet-sample/README.md

 # kafka-dotnet-sample
-Simple Kafka producer and consumer using the confluent dotnet client
+Simple Kafka producer and consumer using the confluent dotnet client.

 ## Installation
 Use homebrew to install docker, java, kafka and zookeeper on your machine.